KUNSTHAL GENT DEVELOPMENT PROGRAMME – permanently practising

 SELECTION DEVELOPMENT PROGRAMME 2019-2020

-This spring, Kunsthal Gent launched an open call for six artists, collectives or collaboration initiatives who will be offered a Development Fellowship in 2019-2020.
-From more than 250 entries, a jury (the artistic coordinators together with representatives of Kunsthal Gent's structural partners and artists who are currently part of the programme) selected six artists and collectives who will be hosted in Kunsthal Gent over the coming year:
+In 2019 Kunsthal Gent launched an open call for six artists, collectives or collaboration initiatives who were offered a Development Fellowship in 2019-2020.
+From more than 250 entries, a jury (the artistic coordinators together with representatives of Kunsthal Gent's structural partners and artists who were part of the programme) selected six artists and collectives to be hosted in Kunsthal Gent in 2019-2020:

 Saddie Choua (Brussels)

 Post Collective (Ghent)